OpenLineage/website/README.md

 ## Developing locally

-For a development build of the site that will reflect your changes in real time, run:
+To start a dev server, run:

 ```
-% gatsby build
-% gatsby develop
+% yarn start
 ```

 ## Deploying the site